abd01-0x/abd010x/README.md

-Hi there 👋, my name is Adeoye Abolaji David (abd for short) and I am a chartered financial accountant that practiced as an auditor for over 5 years, up until 2022.
+Hi there 👋, my name is Adeoye Abolaji David (abd for short) and I am a chartered financial accountant that practiced as an auditor for over 5 years, till 2022.

 I decided to transition into the tech space though, into web2 and web3 data analytics.
-I am currently seeking open positions as a data or blockchain analyst.
+I am currently seeking open positions in a startup as an analyst; finance, data or blockchain analyst.

 I could add value to any organization in various ways, inclusive of;
 * Financial analysis matters inclusive of building robust financial models.
 See some of [my projects here](https://drive.google.com/drive/folders/1Gkt7Bm68O7Jy5mjga2H9FFFuvw_23RjD?usp=share_link).
-* Data analysis in SQL and Power BI complemented by delightful dashboards
+* Data analysis using Excel and SQL complemented by delightful dashboards in Power BI.
-* Research on blockchain protocols via Dune Analytics e.g. [UNI Digestible](https://dune.com/abd010x/uni-digestible)
+* Blockchain research analysis via Dune Analytics e.g. [UNI Digestible](https://dune.com/abd010x/uni-digestible)
 * Database design & development
 * Research on data & AI matters.